Errol Flynn starts off claiming to have been a slave trader (but just as a sideline).

 Errol Flynn, whose greatest acting successes were in the thirties and forties, was the lead actor of a now-dead film genre, the swashbuckler.
 He was the movie pirate, the best Robin Hood, and the hero with the fastest sword.
 In his off-hours, he was a “ladykiller”—and for that the boys and lonely young men in the movie theaters loved him.
 For them, he was the measure of a man: anyone who was smooth with the ladies was “in like Flynn.”

-Read it then give it to the nearest 12-year old as an act of love: you’ll be telling that kid life isn’t something to be endured, but enjoyed.
+Read it, and then give it to the nearest 12-year old as an act of love: you’ll be telling that kid life isn’t something to be endured, but enjoyed.

 Harpo Marx took a different approach: for one, his stories are believable (and most likely true); they’re even valuable for their descriptions of early Twentieth Century New York City, the long-gone vaudeville scene, and the Algonquin Round Table.
 Harpo was one of the Marx Brothers—that comedy team also made up of Groucho, Chico, and occasionally, Zeppo and Gummo.
 As performers, they were known for their antics and fast-moving jokes, a sort of thinking man’s Three Stooges (but that’s not a good analogy, not really: the Marx Brothers didn’t slap one another and their early movies such as Duck Soup and Horsefeathers are classics that will long outlast Stooges dreck).